Listen to nature with us

-Stefan is an experienced naturalist who has worked with both the RSPB and National Trust.
+Stefan is an experienced naturalist who has worked with both the RSPB and National Trust and is currently studying for a Masters in Applied Wildlife Conservation .
 He is half Swedish and since buying a cabin in the Black River area in 2008 spends as much time as possible learning about the wildlife of the area.
 This has revived his early interest in recording birds as the area is the perfect location with very little human noise pollution.
 Stefan is responsible for the locations, guiding, admin and logistics for the trips and is your first port-of-call for any questions on practical matters as well as questions about the wildlife.

 Richard is an experienced sound-recordist and has a special interest in binaural or ‘dummy-head’ recording which provides a spatial or 3D effect when played back over headphones.
 He recently spent a month travelling around Cornwall as the field sound recordist for the ‘Escape to Cornwall’ DAB and Internet Radio station.
 Some of Richard’s sound recordings are stored in the British Library Environment and Nature archive (previously known as ‘The National Sound Archive’).
 Additionally, an interview with Richard is part of a collection of interviews with eminent sound recordists at the British Library.